IPQA: A Benchmark for Core Intent Identification in Personalized Question Answering

 \subsection{Meta-Evaluation}

 To ensure reliable quality assessment, automated evaluation metrics should demonstrate strong alignment with human judgment.
 Following established meta-evaluation methodology~\cite{seo-etal-2025-mt,10.5555/3737916.3738608}, we validate \eval's reliability by measuring its correlation with human preferences compared to existing automated metrics.
-The meta-evaluation dataset comprises 100 randomly sampled instances, where each instance contains two different intent responses generated using GPT-4o-Mini with temperature 1.0 under identical User Profile (Raw) configurations.
-Two independent human annotators evaluate each pair through pairwise comparison on two dimensions: completeness, which assesses whether generated intents capture all essential motivations (corresponding to recall in our metrics), and faithfulness, which evaluates whether intents preserve original context without hallucination (corresponding to precision).
+The meta-evaluation dataset comprises 100 randomly sampled instances from the test set, where each instance contains two different intent responses generated using GPT-4o-Mini with temperature 1.0 under identical \rawrag configurations.
+Two trained AI researchers evaluate each pair through pairwise comparison on two dimensions: completeness, which assesses whether generated intents capture all essential motivations (corresponding to recall in our metrics), and faithfulness, which evaluates whether intents preserve original context without hallucination (corresponding to precision).
+These two dimensions map directly to recall (completeness) and precision (faithfulness), while motivational fidelity and answer justification from Section 2.3.1 serve as binary construction filters unsuitable for pairwise comparison.
+Annotation details are provided in Appendix~\ref{apdx:annotation}.

 Since human preference labels can be seen as the score difference of a response pair: $h_i = H(r_i^2) - H(r_i^1) \in \{-1, 0, 1\}$, with an evaluation model $E$, we compute a normalized score difference as $e_i = f(E(r_i^2) - E(r_i^1)) \in [-1, 1]$, where $f$ is a linear normalization function.
-Meta-evaluation measures the correlation between $h_i$ and $e_i$ across all 100 instances, together with the correlation between $h_i$ and $h_i'$ from two annotators as the upper bound.
-Table~\ref{tab:metaeval_intent} demonstrates that \eval achieves the highest correlation with human preferences across both dimensions, substantially outperforming baseline metrics including SacreBLEU~\cite{post-2018-call}, ROUGE-L~\cite{lin-hovy-2003-automatic}, METEOR~\cite{banerjee-lavie-2005-meteor}, BERTScore~\cite{zhang2020bertscoreevaluatingtextgeneration}, and G-Eval~\cite{liu-etal-2023-g}.
-These results validate that \eval provides reliable assessment aligned with human judgment for evaluating core intent identification.
-Detailed descriptions of baseline metrics are provided in Appendix~\ref{apdx:metaeval_details}.
+Meta-evaluation measures the Kendall's $\tau$ correlation between $h_i$ and $e_i$ across all 100 instances, together with the Kendall's $\tau$ correlation between $h_i$ and $h_i'$ from two annotators as the upper bound.
+For each baseline metric, scores are computed for both responses and normalized as for $e_i$, with the completeness and faithfulness columns reporting correlations against coverage and accuracy judgments, respectively.